tantalim/tantalim-docs/docs/client.md

 Keeping track of the structure of the data model and navigating up, down and sideways can get complex.
 The ModelCursor takes care of all of that complexity.

+#### SmartNodeInstance

+`id`: Unique row identifier

+`data`: The map of columns and values for this instance

+`nodeSet`: reference to the parent SmartNodeSet that contains this instance

+`childModels`: map of SmartNodeInstances representing the children of this node

+`state`: NO_CHANGE, DELETED, INSERTED, or UPDATED

+#### SmartNodeSet

+`model.modelName`: Name of the model

+`model.parentInstance`: Reference to the parent instance if any

+`model.orderBy`: String - name of column to sort by or function - function to apply to row for sorting

+`model.childModels`: Array of strings representing the name of each child model

+`parent.instance`: The parent SmartNodeInstance of this SmartNodeSet, null if this instance is root

+`parent.model`:

+`currentIndex`:

+`rows`: Array of SmartNodeInstances

+`deleted`: Array of SmartNodeInstances that have been marked to delete

 ### Desktop PageCursor

 Part of `tantalim.desktop` the `PageCursor` is created from a [Page definition](pages/#page-definition) and is